I’m excited to announce Predictable Identities, a weekly blogchain I am writing for Ribbonfarm. The links to the posts in the chain will go here:

 Q: When will each post go up?
 And how many will there be?

-Each Wednesday at 2 pm EST, and at least 34 (for a total of 10,000 words).
-If I can help it.
+Every other Wednesday at 2 pm EST, and at least 34 (for a total of 10,000 words) if I can help it.
 Which I probably can.

 Q: Will you keep writing on Putanumonit?

-A: Of course, but with this new writing commitment and an upcoming travel schedule I will inevitable write a bit less.
+A: Of course, but with this new writing commitment and an upcoming travel schedule I will inevitably update slightly less frequently.